Beneficial and Harmful Explanatory Machine Learning: Experimental framework

 \section{Experimental framework}

-In the following section, we describe an experimental framework for assessing the impact of cognitive window on the explanatory effects of a machine learned theory.
-Our experimental framework involves 1) a set of criteria for evaluating the participants' learning quality from their own verbal descriptions of learned strategies and 2) an outline of experimental hypotheses.
+In this section, we describe an experimental framework for assessing the impact of cognitive window on the explanatory effects of a machine learned theory.
+Our experimental framework involves 1) a set of criteria for evaluating the participants' learning quality from their own textual descriptions of learned strategies and 2) an outline of experimental hypotheses.
 For game playing, we assume humans are able to explain actions by verbalising procedural rules of strategy.
-We expect verbal responses to provide insights about human decision making and knowledge acquisition.
-The quality of verbal responses can be affected by multiple factors such as motivation, familiarity with the introduced concepts and understanding of the game rules.
+We expect textual answers to provide insights about human decision making and knowledge acquisition.
+The quality of textual answers can be affected by multiple factors such as motivation, familiarity with the introduced concepts and understanding of the game rules.
 We take into account these factors in the evaluation criteria.

-\begin{definition} \textbf{(Primitive coverage of a verbal response)}: A verbal response correctly describes a primitive if the semantic meaning of the primitive is unambiguously stated in the response.
-The primitive coverage is the number of primitives in a symbolic machine learned theory that are described correctly in a verbal response. \end{definition}
+\begin{definition} \textbf{(Primitive coverage of a textual answer)}: A textual answer correctly describes a primitive if the semantic meaning of the primitive is unambiguously stated in the response.
+The primitive coverage is the number of primitives in a symbolic machine learned theory that are described correctly in a textual answer. \end{definition}

-\begin{definition} \textbf{(Quality of a verbal response, $Q(r)$)}: A verbal response $r$ is checked against the specifications from Table \ref{table:verbal_quality_examples} in an increasing order from criteria level 1 to level 4. $Q(r)$ is the highest level $i$ that $r$ can satisfy.
+\begin{definition} \textbf{(Quality of a textual answer, $Q(r)$)}: A textual answer $r$ is checked against the specifications from Table \ref{table:verbal_quality_examples} in an increasing order from criteria level 1 to level 4. $Q(r)$ is the highest level $i$ that $r$ can satisfy.
 When a response does not satisfy any of the higher levels, the quality of this response is the lowest level 0. \end{definition}

 To illustrate, we consider the predicate $win\_2/2$ learned by $MIPlain$ (Table \ref{table:rules}).
 Primitive predicates are $move/2$ and $number\_of\_pairs/3$.
-We present in Table \ref{table:verbal_quality_examples} a number of examples of verbal responses.
+We present in Table \ref{table:verbal_quality_examples} a number of examples of textual answers.
 A high quality response reflects a high motivation and good understanding of game concepts and strategy.
 On the other hand, a poor quality response demonstrates a lack of motivation or poor understanding.